labgem/pangenomeNEM/README.rst

 	* optional: evolution curve
 	* optional: projection plots

-5. A folder *figures* containing the different plots :
+5. A folder *figures* containing the different plots (if flag '-p' is provided):
 	* tile plot
 	* ushape plot (pdf + html)
 	* optional: evolution curve
 	* optional: projection plots

-6. A folder *NEM_results* containing the tempary data of the computation
+6. A folder *NEM_results* containing the tempary data of the computation (removed if flag '-df' is provided)

+7. A folder *partitions* containing one file by partition.
+Each file stores the name of the families in it associated partition.

-7. optional : a folder *evolutions* containing the tempary data of the computation of all the resampling et the file (stat_evol.txt) summurarizing this evolution
+8. optional : a folder *evolutions* containing the tempary data of the computation of all the resampling et the file (stat_evol.txt) summurarizing this evolution (if flag '-e' is provided)

-8. optional : a folder *projections* containing tabuledted file for each organism providing information about the projection of the graph against each selected organism
+9. optional : a folder *projections* containing tabuledted file for each organism providing information about the projection of the graph against each selected organism (if argument '-pr' followed by the line number in the ORGANISM_FILE is provided)

 Options
 ============================